JainAbhi2411/DineQR/docs/prd.md

 **Timeline Component**:
 - Vertical layout for mobile, horizontal for desktop
 - Checkpoints connected by line (solid for completed, dashed for pending)
-- Icons for each stage (checkmark for completed, clock for pending)\n- Timestamps displayed below each checkpoint
+- Icons for each stage (checkmark for completed, clock for pending)
+- Timestamps displayed below each checkpoint
 - Duration labels between stages
 - Animated indicator for current stage (pulsing dot or progress bar)